TLia1/Lia-s-media-player/FEATURES.md

 **A built-in queue.** Instead of cluttering your screen with a new window for every link, extra videos are added to the current player's queue.
 When one finishes (or you press next), the window automatically swaps to the next video in place.
 The queue panel shows each entry's thumbnail and its real video name (the actual YouTube title, or the file name), so you can tell what's coming up at a glance.

-**Keeps playing in the background.** Hide a player and it keeps running — audio and all — so you can listen while you play.
+**Keeps playing in the background.** Hide a player, and it keeps running — audio and all — so you can listen while you play.
 Close it with the **×** button when you're done.
 While no menu or chat screen is open, visible video windows stay drawn on your HUD so a clip keeps showing during normal gameplay.

 **Everything just works.** Video playback relies on two small helper tools: `ffmpeg` (to decode video and sound) and `yt-dlp` (to play YouTube links).
 If you don't already have them, the mod quietly downloads the official copies into its own folder when the game starts — so you don't have to set anything up.
 If you *do* have them installed, the mod finds them automatically in the usual places.